-11.8.6 Voluntary surrender of LGCs appearing on electricity bills Section 10.4.3.4 Required information If LGCs have been voluntarily surrendered by a retailer and these are appearing on the electricity bill, the Assessor must obtain evidence that the claim has been independently third-party audited.
+Volupton, ourrondor of Section 10.4.3.4 Required information If LGCs have been voluntarily surrendered by a retailer and these are appearing on the electricity bill, the Assessor must obtain evidence that the claim has been independently third-party audited.
 The third-party audit must ensure that the LGCs have effectively been surrendered and that they are allocated to this building for the billed period only.
 The Assessor must only accept LGCs on electricity bills as voluntarily surrendered if the term "voluntary surrender" is clearly marked.
-11.8.7 Voluntary surrender of LGCs on a periodic basis Section 10.4.3.5 Required information In cases where the Assessor obtains evidence that LGCs will be surrendered within six months of the end of the rating period- a) if the voluntary LGC surrender is done by the building owner, the following evidence is required: 1) Statement from the building owner that the LGCs will be surrendered within six months from end of rating period.
-2) Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year. b) if the voluntary LGC surrender is done by a retailer or other third party, the following evidence is required: 1) An ongoing contract with the retailer or third party to voluntarily surrender the LGCs, including reference to the LGCs being surrendered at least on a six-month basis.
-2) Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year.
-3) Evidence of a contractual arrangement or a statement from the building owner or the third party conducting the surrender is provided to confirm that any LGCs not yet surrendered will be surrendered within a six-month period.
+Valuatany aumandar of Section 10.4.3.5 Required information In cases where the Assessor obtains evidence that LGCs will be surrendered within six months of the end of the rating period, a) If the voluntary LGC surrender is done by the building owner, the following evidence is required: Statement from the building owner that the LGCs will be surrendered within six months from end of rating period.
+Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year. b) If the voluntary LGC surrender is done by a retailer or other third party, the following evidence is required: An ongoing contract with the retailer or third party to voluntarily surrender the LGCs, including reference to the LGCs being surrendered at least on a six-month basis.
+Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year.
+Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year.
+Evidence of a contractual arrangement or a statement from the building owner or the third party conducting the surrender is provided to confirm that any LGCs not yet surrendered will be surrendered within a six-month period.
 Additionally, this must be accompanied by evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year.

-11.8.8 Status of LGC surrender in the REC Registry Section 10.4.3.6 Required information It is the Assessor's responsibility to obtain (and store) evidence from the building owner that the LGC surrender has been confirmed.
-11.8.9 Building owners purchasing GreenPower® for tenant consumption Section 10.4.4.2 Required information The Assessor must obtain: a) Evidence that the building owner is purchasing accredited GreenPower®. b) An energy balance for the building to show how much of the tenant's consumption is covered by purchased GreenPower®.
-11.8.10 Building owners voluntarily surrendering LGCs for tenant consumption Section 10.4.4.3 Required information The Assessor must obtain: a) Evidence of the LGC voluntary surrender. b) The contractual arrangement between the building owner and tenant for the on-selling of renewable electricity. c) A spreadsheet tracking the building's electricity consumption, including the consumption of the different end uses, and the allocation of the LGCs to each end use consumption and rating period.
+Status of LGC surrender in the REC Registry Section 10.4.3.6 Required information It is the Assessor's responsibility to obtain (and store) evidence from the building owner that the LC surrender has been confirmed.
+Building owners purchasing GreenPower® for tenant consumption Section 10.4.4.2 Required information The Assessor must obtain: a) Evidence that the building owner is purchasing accredited GreenPower®. b) An energy balance for the building to show how much of the tenant's consumption is cov by purchased GreenPower®.
+Building owners voluntarily surrendering LGCs for tenant consumption Section 10.4.4.3 Required information The Assessor must obtain: a) Evidence of the LGC voluntary surrender. b) The contractual arrangement between the building owner and tenant for the on-selling of renewable electricity. c) A spreadsheet tracking the building's electricity consumption, including the consumption of the different end uses, and the allocation of the LGCs to each end use consumption and rating period.
 This must also provide evidence that the LGCs allocated to the tenant for this rating period have not been allocated to other end uses.